ESA Letter Template

 What is an Emotional Support Animal Letter?

 Emotional support is a critical factor for maintaining mental health and well-being.
 It can provide individuals with a sense of connectedness, belonging, and self-confidence that fosters emotional resilience.
-People who receive emotional support during challenging times are more resilient to stress, better able to cope with difficult situations and report feeling more hopeful about life.
+People who receive emotional support during challenging times are more resilient to stress and better able to cope with difficult situations.

 However, not everyone has the same access to strong emotional support.
 In this case, an emotional support animal (ESA) can provide comfort and solace in challenging times for other individuals.
 ESAs offer companionship, love, and an outlet to express emotions without judgment.
 They can also be trained to recognize signs of stress and anxiety, providing comfort and help when needed.